muki01/VAG_KW1281/README.md

 ## ✨ Features

 - 🔌 Communication with VAG ECUs via K-line using KW1281 protocol.
-- 🖥 Support for Arduino and ESP32 boards.
+- 🖥 Support for Arduino, ESP32, and other microcontroller platforms.
 - 📖 Example sketches for sending diagnostic requests and reading responses.
 - ⚙ Lightweight, hardware-oriented design suitable for microcontroller environments.
 - 🌐 Open-source and easily extendable for research, testing, and educational purposes.